parallelchain-io/pchain-client-cli/README.md

 ## Query
-`pchain_client` allows you to query different data from the ParallelChain, not just Transaction or Account related information, but also Validators and Stake Pool details in ParallelChain network.
+`pchain_client` allows you to query different data from the ParallelChain, not just Transaction or Account related information, but also details of Validators and Stake Pool in ParallelChain network.

-Use `pchain_client query --help` to check the full list avaliable to query.
+Use `pchain_client query --help` to check the full list available to query.

 ### Check Account related information
-To check Externally Owned Accounts (EOA) information such as balance and nonce, you always need to provide your account address (public key).
+To check Externally Owned Accounts (EOA) information such as balance and nonce, your account address (public key) is always needed.

 Command:
 ```sh